 In a word, yes.
 Davies has the pace to join the attack, the technical ability to tie opposition players in knots and the instinct to create overloads in the final third; while his speed, married with his willingness to recover his position and make tackles, is of equal importance defensively.

-Although Davies is a left-footed winger by trade with more than a hint of outgoing club legend Robben about his game, stationing 'Kid Canada' at left-back doesn't have to blunt his influence offensively or hamper his prospects of bolting down regular minutes for the record champions.
+Although Davies is a left-footed winger by trade with more than a hint of departed club legend Robben about his game, stationing 'Kid Canada' at left-back doesn't have to blunt his influence offensively or hamper his prospects of bolting down regular minutes for the record champions.
 It might just enhance them.